 Here is a useful checklist of what businesses can do in relation to smoking and tobacco, to ensure that legal obligations are met:

-- Sources of further information and support to quit smoking are readily available to staff – such as the promotion of Smokefree and campaigns like Stoptober.
+sources of further information and support to quit smoking are readily available to staff – such as the promotion of the Better Health - Quit Smoking and Stoptober campaigns

 Public Health England have recently undertaken an evidence review of e-cigarettes, and found that:

 vaping poses only a fraction of the risks of smoking – so e-cigarettes are a safer alternative to smoking